dux/fez/README.md

   }
   // you can render to another root too this.html(this.find('.body'), someHtmlTemplate)

+  // alias to this.html(), to refresh state from static html template this.refresh()

+  // execute after connect and initial component render this.afterConnect() { ... }

+  // execute after every component render this.afterHtml() { ... }

   // if you want to monitor new or changed node attributes this.onPropsChange(name, value) { ... }